kagisearch/kagi-docs/docs/kagi/faq/sales-tax-vat.md

-# Sales Tax / VAT FAQ
+# Billing / Sales Tax / VAT FAQ

 We have recently implemented changes to our billing process to comply with global tax regulations.
 This FAQ addresses common questions and concerns regarding these changes.